-- a) the Code of Ethics for Professional Accountants; - b) professional standards and guidance notes; and - other publications that address ethical issues or similar matters of interest in respect of the accounting profession.
+- a) the Code of Ethics for Professional Accountants; - b) professional standards and guidance notes; and - c) other publications that address ethical issues or similar matters of interest in respect of the accounting profession.

-A diagrammatic presentation of the structure of APESB pronouncements and pronouncements issued, or planned to be issued by APESB, is contained in Appendices 1 and 2.
+A-dDiagrammatic presentations of the structure of APESB pronouncements and ppronouncements issued, or planned to be issued by APESB, are contained in Appendices 1 and 2.